August 7, 2023 - May 25, 2024

-Students are placed into classes based on their age/grade as of September 1, 2022.
+Students are placed into classes based on their age/grade as of September 1, 2023.
 Our fall semester will focus on learning technique and gaining strength & flexibility with the option to participate in our Christmas show in separate rehearsals.
-Our spring semester will focus on improving technique and learning a recital dance in class for our June shows.
-Please note that students who join after 2/1/23 may not be able to participate in the June recital as costumes have already been ordered.
+Our spring semester will focus on improving technique and learning a recital dance during class for our June show.

 Check out our calendar for information regarding holiday breaks and events!

 Each class requires a specific dress code.
 DDC has a limited amount of shoes, leotards, and tights at either location available for purchase.